 Again, not necessarily.
-Employees otherwise subject to the FLSA's protections can still be considered “exempt,” and ineligible for overtime protection, if both of the following criteria are met:
+Employees otherwise subject to the Fair Labor Standards Act’s protections can still be considered “exempt,” and ineligible for overtime protection, if both of the following criteria are met:

 For more information on these two subjects, please see the questions below, and this Department of Labor fact sheet.

 For example, if employees receive a salary of $600 per week when they work 40 hours, an employer cannot pay those employees $525 when they work 35 hours (effectively paying the employees $15/hour rather than a salary of $400 per week).